Sears plc: Disinvestments

+Break up of the British Shoe Corporation

+In February 1996 the group also sold Saxone and Curtess to Facia.
+Soon after, the Facia group collapsed, and Sears took back the leases for 380 stores that they had sold.
+In August 1996, the Hush Puppies retail business was sold to Stylo plc and the wholesale business to Wolverine World Wide.
+The remaining parts of British Shoe Corporation were sold by early 1998, at an accounting loss of £150 million.
+In 1997, the shoes concession business was sold to Nine West for £9 million; Dolcis was sold to the Alexon Group; Shoe Express was sold to a consortium headed by Philip Green; Shoe City to Belgium group Brantano; and finally Cable & Co to Nine West.

+Millets was sold in March 1996, ending the Sports & Leisure division and Selfridges was demerged in July 1998.

+Acquisition by Philip Green

-Sears plc was acquired by January Investments on behalf of Philip Green in January 1999.
-The womenswear business (comprising Warehouse, Richards, Wallis and Miss Selfridge) was subsequently transferred to Arcadia Group.
+Sears plc was acquired by January Investments on behalf of Green in January 1999 for £548 million.
+The company delisted from the London Stock Exchange in March 1999 and re-registered as a private company (Sears Limited) on 12 April 1999.
+Following the sale, Freemans plc and Creation Financial Services (formerly SearsCard) were sold off, leaving the group with Sears Clothing and Sears Properties.

+The womenswear business (comprising Warehouse, Richards, Wallis, Outfit and Miss Selfridge) was subsequently transferred to Arcadia Group for £151 million.
 Philip Green later purchased the Arcadia Group, regaining control of Wallis and Miss Selfridge alongside Arcadia's other brands (Arcadia having closed Richards, and sold Warehouse to Rubicon Retail).

 Sears Group Properties, a wholly owned subsidiary, was sold to the owner of department store Owen Owen, and continues to operate as an outsourced property solution for other fashion brands.

 SPDL (Sears Property Developments Limited), a wholly owned subsidiary of Sears plc, was swallowed up by January Investments but the retail park development properties asset strip generated around £50 million.
 These included Parc Fforestfach (A483 Pontardulais Road, Swansea) and Westway Cross Retail Park (Greenford).
 The Sears Property Developments Limited team of four contributed in excess of £10 million per annum in profits between 1995 and 1999 and was Sears "secret weapon."
 The Times's unfavourable commentary regarding SPDL's property development pipeline (stating it was involved in risky developments) arguably led to Sears plc becoming a bid target.